-[This year, 2014, Srila Jiva Gosvami's disappearance day is December 24th in India.
+[This year, 2016, Srila Jiva Gosvami's DISappearance day is January 12th in India.
 Below is a lecture Srila Gurudeva gave in the 1990s and also a Movie from Perth 1998. ]

 Srila Jiva Gosvami’s father, Anupama, was the brother of Srila Rupa Gosvami and Srila Sanatana Gosvami.
 His exalted father and uncles were employed by the Muslim ruler, Srila Sanatana Gosvami as prime minister, Srila Rupa Gosvami as the private secretary, and Sri Anupama as treasurer.
 All three of them met Sri Caitanya Mahaprabhu when He came to Ramakeli, where they lived.

 As the only son of the three brothers, Jiva received abundant affection.
 Srila Rupa Gosvami was always especially affectionate towards him and treated him as if he were his own son.
 When Jiva was still very young, Srila Rupa Gosvami took him to Mahaprabhu, who blessed him by placing His hand on his head.

 During childhood, Jiva studied and soon learned all logic, Sanskrit grammar, and theistic philosophy from the books in his father’s home.
 Before Srila Rupa Gosvami and Anupama left household life to retire in Vrndavana, they divided all the family’s wealth and property, allocating sufficient funds for Jiva to continue his studies.
 All three brothers realized that he was the only son in their dynasty, so they nurtured him with great affection and ensured he had whatever material facility he required.